netdata/netdata/src/collectors/apps.plugin/README.md

 > If you find that `apps.plugin` categorizes standard applications as `other`, we would be
 > glad to accept pull requests improving the defaults shipped with Netdata in `apps_groups.conf`.

-This type of grouping is not available on Windows.

-### Parent Process (Tree)

-In this section, apps.plugin summarizes the resources consumed by all processes, grouped by the top-most process name, of each processes' subtree.

-This grouping is automatic, eliminates the need to configure process group by hand and still aggregates subprocesses to the top-level process, which is usually the most interesting for monitoring.

 ### By User (Users)